BOOKING CONDITIONS

 7 If We Change or Cancel Your Booking

-We will notify you or your travel agent of any alteration or cancellation as soon as we reasonably can.
+We will notify you or your travel agent of any cancellation or significant alteration as soon as we reasonably can.

 7.2 Independent travel arrangements (e.g. flights, airport parking, car hire, etc) that you may arrange separately do not form part of our contract with you.
 Should we need to make changes to your travel arrangements, we will not be liable for any amendment or cancellation charges incurred by you in respect of any such independent travel arrangements, nor any other independent purchases made in relation to your holiday.

 7.3 If, before the start of your holiday, we are constrained by circumstances beyond our control to make a major change to your holiday, we will offer you the choice of either (a) accepting the changed arrangements (b) accepting an offer for an alternative holiday with comparable facilities from us, if available (we will refund you any price difference if the alternative is of a lower value) or (c) cancel your booking completely in which case we will refund you all monies paid by you.
 Please note that the above options are not available where any change made is a minor one.
-A major change may include change of accommodation to that of a lower category and/or price, the change of flight or rail times of more than 12 hours, a change of UK departure location (save the changes between London airports) or a significant change of destination of cruise itinerary.
+A major change may include change to a lower standard of accommodation, a change of flight or rail times of more than 12 hours, a change of UK departure location (save the changes between London airports) or a significant change of destination of cruise itinerary.
 This applies only to travel booked with AmaWaterways.

 7.4 If we make a significant change or cancel less than 78 days before departure (other than for reason of non-payment of travel arrangements by you or events beyond our control (paragraph 8 below) we will also pay you compensation as detailed below: